thkodin/MsgCypher/README.md

 The terminal will offer a link to the hosted server &ndash; follow it to enter the homepage.
 From there, do whatever you want to :smile:

-## B. Creating MsgCypher From Scratch :scroll:
+## B. Creating MsgCypher From Scratch

 ### 1. Setup a Mamba Ambush